-The often overlooked Chinese character - 就 jiù
+The often overlooked Chinese character - 就 (jiù)

-Students who are approaching Chinese through the connections between pictures and Chinese characters.
+Students who are approaching Chinese through the connections between pictures and Chinese characters don’t see this character.
 Students who are learning Chinese characters based on their radicals will miss it.

-我就着烛光看书。wǒ jiù zhe zhú guāng kàn shū.
+我就着烛光看书。(wǒ jiù zhe zhú guāng kàn shū.)

 I read the book by candlelight.

-一个人不工作，就不赚钱。yī gè rén bù gōng zuò, jiù bù zhuàn qián.
+一个人不工作，就不赚钱。(yī gè rén bù gōng zuò, jiù bù zhuàn qián.)

 One does not work, then one does not make money.

-我就要去。wǒ jiù yào qù.
+我就要去。(wǒ jiù yào qù.)

 I am definitely going.

-我昨天就到了。wǒ zuó tiān jiù dào le.
+我昨天就到了。(wǒ zuó tiān jiù dào le.)

 I got here as early as yesterday.

-我有空，就你的时间。wǒ yǒu kòng, jiù nǐ de shí jiān.
+我有空，就你的时间。(wǒ yǒu kòng, jiù nǐ de shí jiān.)

 I am free.
 Make it anytime that suits you.

-就有这一本书。jiù yǒu zhè yī běn shū
+就有这一本书。(jiù yǒu zhè yī běn shū.)

 This is the only book.